ucsd-cse231-w21/ucsd-cse231-w21.github.io/closures/index.md

 fruitful areas of measurement and exploration for the compiler author.
 On a large compiler team, a single developer's entire job might be to test out different heuristics that work well for deciding which functions to inline!
+In this example we begin to see the true sophistication that goes into modern compiler design.